LACMA

 Curatorial Notes

-The Alhambra is the most significant artistic achievement of the Nasrids, the last Islamic dynasty in Spain.
-Both a well-fortified palace and a royal city, the Alhambra was guarded by stone walls and towers on the exterior, which conceal on the interior an elaborate succession of gardens, courtyards, and intricately decorated rooms, some of which had veneers of carved and painted stucco and colorful tiles.
-This earthenware tile is inscribed with the Nasrids’ dynastic motto: "There is no conqueror but God" (for the same inscription on a stucco plaque, see M.2002.1.685,).
+Dating from the thirteenth to the fifteenth century, the Alhambra, in Granada, is one of the world’s most famous buildings and the best-preserved palace of medieval Islam.
+It is also the most significant artistic achievement of the Nasrid dynasty (1232−1492), which ruled Granada, the last Muslim kingdom in Spain.
+The Alhambra is both a well-fortified palace and a royal city.
+It is guarded by stone walls and towers on the exterior, which conceal on the interior an elaborate succession of gardens, courtyards, and intricately decorated rooms, some of which had veneers of carved and painted stucco and colorful tiles.
+This glazed and luster-painted tile is inscribed in Arabic on the shield at center with the Nasrids’ dynastic motto: “There is no conqueror but God” (for the same inscription on a stucco plaque, see M.2002.1.685).
+In addition to colorful glazed tiles and painted stucco decoration, the interior spaces of the Alhambra would have been enlivened by vivid textiles for wall hangings and furnishings (see 55.57.19).

 Selected Bibliography